ovh/docs/pages/web_cloud/email_and_collaborative_solutions/microsoft_exchange/feature_delegation/guide.en-gb.md

 Log in via the [OVHcloud webmail](https://www.ovh.co.uk/mail) using the credentials for the email account that has been delegated permissions.
 Once you have logged in, start editing a new email by clicking `+ New`{.action}.

 In the zone that appears, click on the three dots, then `Show From`{.action}.
 Then click on the `From`{.action} button, and select the email address you want to appear as the sender (i.e. the address you have delegated permissions for).
 If the address is not listed, delete the one that is already displayed, and enter the address you want to appear.

 At this stage, you are now ready to write and send your email.

 ![delegation](images/delegation-step6.png){.thumbnail}

 - **From the Outlook application for Windows**

+> [!warning]
+>
+> Use of this feature **via Outlook** is only available for an email account [Exchange](links/web/emails-hosted-exchange).

-In your Outlook 2016 application, start editing a new email.
+In your Outlook application, start editing a new email.
 Ensure that the `From`{.action} button is visible in the editing window.
 If it is not visible, go to the `Options`{.action} tab, then click `From`{.action}.

 Then click on the `From`{.action} button, and select the email address you want to appear as the sender (i.e. the address you have delegated permissions for).
 If it is not displayed, click `Other Email Address`{.action}, enter the email address you would like to appear as the sender, then confirm.

 At this stage, you are now ready to write and send your email.

 ![delegation](images/delegation-step7.png){.thumbnail}

-## Go further
+## Go further <a name="go-further"></a>

+For specialised services (SEO, development, etc.), contact [OVHcloud partners](/links/partner).

+If you would like assistance using and configuring your OVHcloud solutions, please refer to our [support offers](/links/support).

 [Using the Outlook Web App with an email account](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa)